t-kulmburg/Ontology-Browser/docs/index.md

-# Ontology Browser
+# OntologyBrowser Documentation

-This tool provides a graphical user interface that allows the creation of ontologies.
+This tool provides a graphical user interface that allows the creation and editing of ontologies.

-Further, it is able to generate an Input Model from an existing ontology, that can then be used as input for the combinatorial-testing-tool [ACTS](TODO)
+Further, it is able to generate an Input Model from an existing ontology, that can then be used as input for the combinatorial-testing-tool [ACTS](https://csrc.nist.rip/groups/SNS/acts/documents/comparison-report.html#acts)

-## Compile & Run
+## Build & Run

-The tool is written in java using maven, and utilizing javafx as frontend-library.
+The tool is a monolithic application written in java using maven, and utilizing javafx as frontend-library.

 To build an executable jar file, run